lmb-embrapa/machado/docs/23-customization.md

 The footer's "Powered by Machado Genomics" line is a hardcoded literal and is **not** configurable via any setting — it deliberately does not reflect `MACHADO_SITE_TITLE` or any other setting, so renaming a site instance never rewords it.

+Note also that `MACHADO_HOWITWORKS_TITLE` is a plain static setting, not linked to `MACHADO_SITE_TITLE` — overriding `MACHADO_SITE_TITLE` alone no longer changes the "How It Works" heading; set `MACHADO_HOWITWORKS_TITLE` explicitly if you want it to match.

-> **Upgrading an existing project:** the six settings `MACHADO_FEATURES_TITLE`, `MACHADO_FEATURES_SUBTITLE`, `MACHADO_ACKNOWLEDGEMENTS_TITLE`, `MACHADO_ACKNOWLEDGEMENTS_TEXT`, `MACHADO_FOOTER_COPYRIGHT`, and `MACHADO_FOOTER_TEXT` were added to the project template after some existing projects were generated (and `MACHADO_ACCENT_COLOR` may be missing too, if your project predates that setting).
+> **Upgrading an existing project:** the eight settings `MACHADO_FEATURES_TITLE`, `MACHADO_FEATURES_SUBTITLE`, `MACHADO_HOWITWORKS_TITLE`, `MACHADO_HOWITWORKS_SUBTITLE`, `MACHADO_ACKNOWLEDGEMENTS_TITLE`, `MACHADO_ACKNOWLEDGEMENTS_TEXT`, `MACHADO_FOOTER_COPYRIGHT`, and `MACHADO_FOOTER_TEXT` were added to the project template after some existing projects were generated (and `MACHADO_ACCENT_COLOR` may be missing too, if your project predates that setting).
 If your `machadoproject/settings.py` predates one of these settings, setting the corresponding environment variable in your `.env` is a **silent no-op**: nothing reads it into a Django setting, so the page just falls back to the built-in default, with no error or warning.
 To use these settings in an existing project, add the matching `env(...)` lines to your own `machadoproject/settings.py` by hand, copying them from the "Landing page customization" section of `machado/project_template/machadoproject/settings.py` in the machado package.
 Regenerating the project from the template is **not** a safe shortcut — using `--overwrite` would clobber any customizations you have already made to that file.

 ---